tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/intrusion-detection-protection.md

     Calico offers `GlobalThreatfeed` resource to prevent known bad actors from accessing Kubernetes pods, including embedded alerts for threatfeeds.

     ```bash
-    # try to ping any of the IPs in from the feodo tracker list
+    # try to ping any of the IPs in from the feodo tracker list, use 1.234.20.244 as example IP if your jq doesn't work
     IP=$(kubectl get globalnetworkset threatfeed.feodo-tracker -ojson | jq .spec.nets[0] | sed -e 's/^"//' -e 's/"$//' -e 's/\/32//')
-    kubectl -n dev exec -t centos -- sh -c "ping -c1 $IP"
+    kubectl -n dev exec -t netshoot -- sh -c "ping -c1 $IP"
     ```

 5. Confirm the embedded alerts for threatfeeds have been trigger.